NCERT Class 12 Biology Chapter 7 Notes Evolution - Download PDF

 The same pattern has been observed in bacteria that are multidrug-resistant due to excessive use of drugs and medicines.

-It is the natural selection for the fittest, and fitness is based on characteristics that are inherited.
+Biological Evolution is the natural selection for the fittest, and fitness is based on characteristics that are inherited.
 Some organisms are better adapted to survive in otherwise hostile environments.
-Fitness is the end result of the ability to adapt and get selected by nature.
+Fitness is the end result of the ability to adapt and be selected by nature.

 Branching descent and natural selection are the two key concepts of the Darwinian Theory of Evolution.
-Darwin's theory of natural selection was based on certain observations, like:
+Darwin's theory of natural selection was based on certain observations, such as:

 • Limited natural resources.